sdr-enthusiasts/docker-planefence/README.md

 In the Dockerfile use the following to get started:

-* Uncommend ENV if you need to set any env variables.
+* Uncomment ENV if you need to set any env variables.
 Format is like this:

 ```shell
 ENV BRANCH_RTLSDR="ed0317e6a58c098874ac58b769cf2e609c18d9a5" \